The West Australian (2015 – 2017)

 The West Australian borrows stories from its regional subsidiaries when it deems the copy to be good, and the appeal to be broad.
 I’ve had a number of my court stories featured in the paper to this end (most notably the sordid Liyanage murder trial, but also everything from sex offenders to shoplifting).

-The West also used content from the regional papers for their online platform where my conservation stories proved personally rewarding and popular – such as this one about a family nearly killing a baby possum when they tried to raise it as a pet.
+The statewide publication also used content from the regional papers for their online platform, where my environment and conservation reporting proved personally rewarding and popular – such as this one about a family nearly killing a baby possum when they tried to raise it as a pet.

 The Geraldton Guardian/Midwest Times (2015 – 2017)

-With the more rural focus the Midwest Times provides a great platform to dive deep into agricultural science and conservation work, both of which I am passionately learning more about every day.
-I was able to form a good relationship with the Gnaraloo Turtle Program who had begun world-leading work satellite tracking loggerhead turtles (and the follow up research), and report on the discovery of an entirely new and unique breed of black-footed rock wallaby.
+With a more rural focus, the Midwest Times provided a great platform to dive deeper into agricultural science and conservation – both of which are of utmost importance to regional Australia.
+In particular, establishing an ongoing relationship with the Gnaraloo Turtle Program gave the paper great access to their cutting edge work satellite tracking loggerhead turtles (and the follow up research), and allowed report on the discovery of an entirely new and unique breed of black-footed rock wallaby.